GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

-We now present the practical details of our implementation, including dataset preparation, model fine-tuning, and training procedures.

-\paragraph{Dataset} Our training dataset consists of 2,500 annotated overhead images collected from both real-world environments and high-fidelity simulations, covering a diverse range of navigation scenarios in a freshwater lake environment.
-Each image patch is discretized to 224 \(\times\) 224 pixels at 0.5 meters per pixel resolution, chosen to align with CLIP's architecture while preserving sufficient detail for navigation-relevant feature extraction.
-Each patch is annotated with:

-where \(I_j\) is the image patch, \(l_j\) represents location coordinates, \(y_j^t\) and \(y_j^c\) are binary relevance labels for a predefined set of subtasks and constraints respectively, and \(f_j\) contains environmental features including bathymetry, static obstacles, and known traffic patterns.
-The dataset is split into 2,000 images for training and 500 for validation.
+We now present the practical details of our domain-specific implementation. \tbm{Dataset} Our dataset consists of 2500 annotated overhead images (2000 images for training and 500 for validation) collected from real-world environments and high-fidelity simulations, covering a diverse range of navigation scenarios.
+Each image is discretized to 224 \(\times\) 224 pixels at 0.5 meters per pixel resolution, chosen to align with CLIP's architecture.
+Each patch is annotated with $\mathcal{D} = \{(I_j, l_j, y_j^t, y_j^c, f_j)\}_{j=1}^N$, where \(I_j\) is the image patch, \(l_j\) represents location coordinates, \(y_j^t\) and \(y_j^c\) are binary relevance labels for a predefined set of subtasks and constraints, and \(f_j\) contains environmental features (e.g., bathymetry).

-\paragraph{CLIP Fine-tuning} We adopt a selective fine-tuning approach to adapt the pre-trained CLIP (ViT-B/32) model while preserving its general vision-language understanding.
+\tbm{CLIP Fine-tuning:} We adopt a selective fine-tuning approach to adapt the pre-trained CLIP (ViT-B/32) model while preserving its general vision-language understanding.
 Specifically, we freeze the first six transformer layers to maintain CLIP's foundational cross-modal understanding, while fine-tuning the remaining six layers to adapt to navigation-specific concepts.
-We optimize the following loss function:
+We optimize the loss function: